 Being a part of this multi-nation alliance may be reason enough for a user to worry about their data being collected and shared to the countries under this agreement.

 ZenMate VPN Conclusion: Short List of Both Pros and Cons

 ZenMate is easy to use, and they offer a staggering array of servers.
 On certain servers, you can even get through to Netflix.
 That’s about where the good news ends, though.

-With terrible speeds, relatively poor customer support, questionable privacy policies, DNS leaks, and an eye-watering price-tag…
+With terrible speeds, relatively poor customer support, questionable privacy policies, and DNS leaks…

 Considering what you can get for half that price elsewhere – it’s difficult to recommend ZenMate for privacy and security.